Valentia Island

 Valentia Island is one of Ireland's most westerly points.
 It lies in Dingle Bay off the Iveragh Peninsula in the southwest of County Kerry.
 It is linked to the mainland by the Maurice O'Neill Memorial Bridge at Portmagee.
 A car ferry also departs from Reenard Point to Knightstown, the island's main settlement, from April to October.
 Another, smaller village named Chapeltown sits at roughly the midpoint of the island, 3 km from the bridge.
 Valentia Island's permanent population is 658 (as of the 2022 CSO Census).
 It is about 11 km long by almost 3 km wide, making it the fifth-biggest island off the Irish coast.

 Name

 The English name 'Valentia' or 'Valencia' Island does not come from the Spanish city of Valencia.
 Instead it comes from the Irish name of Valentia Harbour, cuan Bhéil Inse, "harbour-mouth of the island".
-It was anglicized as 'Bealinche' and 'Ballentia' before evolving into 'Valentia'.
+It was anglicised as 'Bealinche' and 'Ballentia' before evolving into 'Valentia'.
 It is possible the spelling was influenced by Spanish sailors; there is a grave marker to Spanish sailors lost at sea in the Catholic cemetery at Kylemore.

 The Irish name for the island is Dairbhre, probably meaning "oak isle".
 It was historically anglicized as 'Dariry'.